Skip to content

 • Highlight and annotate

-Yellow highlights, freehand notes, sticky comments, underlines — exactly what you'd do on paper.
+Yellow highlights, freehand notes, sticky comments, underlines — exactly what you'd do on paper, but searchable.

 • Bookmark and outline

 Mark chapters or sections you'll come back to.
-Jump between them with one tap.
+Jump between them with one tap during essay-writing.

 • Merge readings

-Combine the week's articles into one document for offline reading on a train or plane.
+Combine the week's articles into one document for offline reading on a train, plane, or commute.

 • Scan textbook pages